drupalprojects/memcache/README.txt

 Here is an example configuration that has two clusters, 'default' and 'cluster2'.
-Five memcached instances are divided up between the two clusters. 'cache_filter' and 'cache_menu' bins goe to 'cluster2'.
+Five memcached instances are divided up between the two clusters. 'cache_filter' and 'cache_menu' bins go to 'cluster2'.
 All other bins go to 'default'.

 $conf = array(